 Now, by construction, the ultrametric tree describing T'' has leaves at depth 1 (the maximum distance is 2) and internal nodes at depth between 0 and 0.5 (the minimum distance is 1).
-If an internal node u has depth $d_u \in (0, 0.5)$ , let $x_1$ be the number of pairs $\{i, j\} \subseteq {S \choose 2}$ whose nearest common ancestor is u and $\mathcal{D}(i, j) = 1$ , and $x_2$ be the number of pairs $\{i, j\} \subseteq {S \choose 2}$ whose nearest common ancestor is u and $\mathcal{D}(i, j) = 2$ .
-If $x_2 \ge x_1$ , we remove u and connect the children of u directly with the parent of u.
-We still have an ultrametric as we have an ultrametric tree describing the metric.
-The $L_1$ error is not larger, as the error of $x_2$ pairs drops by twice the absolute difference in depths between u and its parent (their distance increases but does not exceed 2), and the error of $x_1 \le x_2$ pairs increases by the same amount.
-Otherwise $x_2 < x_1$ .
-In this case we increase the depth of u until it coincides with the depth of some of its children, and merge these children with u.
-Similarly with the previous argument, we still have an ultrametric with smaller $L_1$ error.
+If an internal node u has depth $d_u \in (0,0.5)$, then let x_1 be the number of pairs $\{i,j\} \subseteq {S \choose 2}$ whose nearest common ancestor is u and $\mathcal{D}(i,j)=1$ and x_2 be the number of pairs $\{i,j\}\subseteq {S \choose 2}$ whose nearest common ancestor is u and $\mathcal{D}(i,j)=2$.
+If $x_2\geq x_1$, then we remove u and connect the children of u directly with the parent of u.
+We still have an ultrametric, as we have an ultrametric tree describing the metric.
+The u1 error is not larger, as the error of u2 pairs drops by twice the absolute difference in depths between u3 and its parent (their distance increases but does not exceed 2), and the error of u4 pairs increases by the same amount; otherwise, u5 and the error of u6 pairs increases by the same amount; otherwise, u7 and merge these children with u8.
+Similarly with the previous argument, we still have an ultrametric with smaller u8 pairs increases argument, we still have an ultrametric with smaller u6 pairs u7 pairs depth of u8 previous argument, we still have an ultrametric with smaller u8 pairs depth of u8 pairs depth of u8 previous argument, we still have an ultrametric with smaller u9 pairs depth of u9

-Theorem 28. $L_1$ -fitting ultrametrics is APX-Hard.
-In particular, $L_1$ -fitting ultrametrics where the input only contains distances in $\{1, 2\}$ is APX-Hard.
+THEOREM 9.2.
+L_1 -fitting ultrametrics is APX-Hard.
+In particular, L_1 -fitting ultrametrics where the input only contains distances in $\{1,2\}$ is APX-Hard.

-9.2 $L_1$ -fitting tree metrics
+9.2 L_1 -Fitting Tree Metrics

-In this section, we show that $L_1$ -fitting tree metrics is APX-Hard.
-Our reduction is based on the techniques used in [27] to prove NP-Hardness of the same problem.
-The bird's eye view of our approach is that we solve $L_1$ -fitting ultrametrics by solving $L_1$ -fitting tree metrics on a modified instance.
-In this instance we introduce new species having small distance to each other and large distance to the original species.
-Through a sequence of local transformations, we show that we can modify the tree describing the obtained tree metric so as to consist of a star connecting the new species, and an ultrametric tree connecting the original species (the center of the star and the root of the ultrametric tree are connected by a large edge).
-This ultrametric would refute APX-Hardness of $L_1$ -fitting ultrametrics, in case $L_1$ -fitting tree metrics was not APX-Hard.
+In this section, we show that L_1 -fitting tree metrics is APX-Hard.
+Our reduction is based on the techniques used in Reference [28] to prove NP-Hardness of the same problem.
+The bird's eye view of our approach is that we solve L_1 -fitting ultrametrics by solving L_1 -fitting tree metrics on a modified instance.
+In this instance, we introduce new species having small distance to each other and large distance to the original species.
+Through a sequence of local transformations, we show that we can modify the tree describing the obtained tree metric so as to consist of a star connecting the new species and an ultrametric tree connecting the original species (the center of the star and the root of the ultrametric tree are connected by a large edge).
+This ultrametric would refute APX-Hardness of L_1 -fitting ultrametrics in case L_1 -fitting tree metrics was not APX-Hard.

-Theorem 29. $L_1$ -fitting tree metrics is APX-Hard.
+Theorem 9.3.
+L_1 -fitting tree metrics is APX-Hard.

-10 Conclusion
+10 CONCLUSION

-We have given the first constant factor approximation for $L_1$ -fitting tree metrics, the first improvement on the problem for the last 16 years.
+We have given, to the best of our knowledge, the first constant factor approximation for L_1 -fitting tree metrics, the first improvement on the problem since the late 2000s.
 This problem was one of the relatively few remaining problems for which obtaining a constant factor approximation or showing hardness was open.
-Breaking through the best known $O((\log n)(\log \log n))$ -approximation had thus been stated as a fascinating open problem.
+Breaking through the best-known $O((\log n)(\log \log n))$ -approximation had thus been stated as a fascinating open problem.